 Smocking, like so many textile techniques, has a rather secretive history.
 From what I can find out, the technique of smocking is often confused with the garment called a smock.
-For centuries, women’s main undergarment was a nightdress-like linen smock, which could be decorated, were she wealthy enough, but often was not, and there’s not much evidence of this garment being decorated with actual smocking.
-There are a number of Tudor portraits which appear to show smocking on smocks necks and cuffs but it is impossible to say for sure if they really are made by smocking – which is a decorative stitching on top of previously pleated or gathered fabric.
+For centuries, women’s main undergarment was a nightdress-like linen smock, which could be decorated (were the lady wealthy enough) but often was not, and there’s not much evidence of this garment being decorated with actual smocking.
+There are a number of Tudor portraits which appear to show smocking on smocks’ necks and cuffs but it is impossible to say for sure if they really are made by smocking – which is a decorative stitching on top of previously pleated or gathered fabric.

 This Spanish child’s smock, dating somewhere between 1700-1800 has what looks like proto-smocking; gathers overstitched with black thread for decorative effect.